jazzschmidt/apubsub/docs/development/index.md

 _Lombok_ manipulates source code, has some error-prone behaviour with IntelliJ (e.g. when referencing compiled sources in a debug session where source files are not correctly mapped - which is not a thing you want to do while debugging), and needlessly litter the build to simulate language features that are simply not present in current Java versions.
-Therefore, the use of Lombok was discouraged in favour of using the capabilities of IntelliJ - namely generating _Getters_ and _Setters_.
+Therefore, the use of Lombok was discouraged in favour of using the capabilities of IntelliJ - specifically the automatic generation of _Getters_ and _Setters_.
 Since _Groovy_ and _Kotlin_, and possibly _Scala_ too, provide these features per se and mixing these languages with Java is no hassle at all, there was no need to use Lombok, even if the models are getting any more complex.

 ### Maven